-Topics: The Journal of Computer-Mediated Communication is a web-based journal that publishes scholarship focusing on the processes, contexts, and effects of technologically mediated communication with an emphasis on novel forms and trends.
-Broadly interdisciplinary in scope, the JCMC welcomes contributions that employ and advance the theories and methodologies of social science in all its variety.
-The field of computer-mediated communication is a space of lively scholarly activity, hence successful research submissions are expected to include comprehensive literature reviews as well as to be theoretically grounded and methodologically rigorous, in addition to advancing knowledge in original ways.
-Reviews, syntheses, and meta-analyses of prior research are also welcome, as are proposals for special issues.
-The manuscript selection process is highly competitive and ensures that the contributions accepted for publication are of superior quality.
-The current acceptance rate of the JCMC is 2.4 per cent.
+Topics: The Journal of Computer-Mediated Communication is a web-based, peer-reviewed journal that publishes research on the processes, contexts, and outcomes of communication with computer-based media technologies.
+Broadly interdisciplinary in scope, JCMC welcomes contributions that employ and advance theories and methodologies in the social sciences.
+In order to merit review at JCMC, manuscripts should be theoretically grounded and methodologically rigorous, in addition to advancing knowledge in innovative ways.
+Papers must be based on original research.
+Meta-analyses of prior research are also welcome.
+The manuscript selection process is highly competitive and based on two layers of rigorous review.

-When to submit: Articles may be submitted to JCMC for publication at any time.
+When to submit: Articles may be submitted to JCMC for review at any time.

 Copyright: The submission of an article to JCMC implies that neither the article nor any of its parts is copyrighted or currently under review for any journal, edited collection, or conference proceedings.
 If the article, any portion, or any differing version thereof, has appeared or is scheduled to appear in another publication of any kind, the details of such publication must be made known to the editors at the time of submission.
 As part of the submission process, authors are required to fill out the JCMC copyright form in which they confirm that the manuscript has been submitted solely to this journal and is not published, in press, or submitted elsewhere and that all research reported in the article meets strict ethical guidelines, including adherence to the legal requirements of the study’s relevant jurisdictions.
 The form also contains assurances concerning the original authorship of the text and its preparation for blinded peer review.